quanqinle/quanqinle.github.io/source/resume/en.md

 - Tested the essential underlying components of OpenStack, such as time management, log management, etc.
 - Worked in an agile Scrum team.
 Found bugs and fixed part of bugs in Python.

-> Why Left? : work content was all about the Infrastructure Layer, but I preferred the Application Layer.
+> Why Left? : The work content was all about the services in OS Layer, but I preferred the Application Layer.

 (OpenStack, Linux, Python)